-The best antidote to such indifference is to make use of the biggest taboo in Chassidic thought―conceit!
-“Why was man created alone?”
-The sages ask, “Because one needs to say ‘the world depends on me.’”
-Act now, before it’s too late!
+The best antidote to such indifference is to make use of the biggest taboo in Chassidic thought―an uplifted spirit!
+The sages state, “Everyone needs to say, ‘the world was created for me.’”
+Act now, before it is too late!
 A comeback like this can purify us of lethargic tendencies and empower us to study more Torah, say another prayer, or do another mitzvah!

-The Red Heifer’s vibrant color is associated with a constant flow of dynamic vitality.
+The vibrant color of the Red Heifer is associated with a constant flow of dynamic vitality.
 Its ashes are a highly concentrated essence of life and they are mixed with “living water,” drawn directly from a flowing spring.
 Together, these two form a most potent elixir that (almost!) has the power to revive the dead.

 Encouraging ourselves by saying “The world was created for me!” and reminding ourselves that we are created in God’s image, fills us with the energy and confidence necessary to get up and act!
-Just don’t lie there like a corpse and do nothing, “In a place where there are no men, try to be a man!”
+Don’t just lie there like a corpse and do nothing, “In a place where there are no men, try to be a man!”

 Beware of an Overdose

 After taking a sip of this powerful tonic that revives our positive motivation by puffing up our self-image, we can now serve God with greater intent and fervor.
-But, we don’t need the Red Heifer’s vibrant caliber at all times.
-The Ba’al Shem Tov continues by teaching us how to behave while carrying out the deed that was motivated by our initial spark of conceit:
+However, we don’t always need the Red Heifer’s vibrant caliber.
+The Ba’al Shem Tov continues by teaching us how to behave while carrying out the deed that we motivated by our initial spark of conceit:

-While occupied doing the deed, beware of any aspect of conceit.
+While occupied doing the deed, beware of any aspect of an uplifted spirit.
 Humble oneself before God and before all.
 This is the holy sense of smallness.
 Do not be misled [to believe] that one is greater than others who do not do this deed.
-When performing a mitzvah while pure, conceit, which contaminates the pure [is undesirable].
-Conceit is a “heifer” (פָּרָה) which swells (מַפְרֶה) and amplifies an individual’s ego…”
+When performing a mitzvah while pure, an uplifted spirit, which contaminates the pure [is undesirable].
+An uplifted spirit is a “heifer” (פָּרָה) which swells (מַפְרֶה) and amplifies an individual’s ego…

-Apparently, those who administer the treatment are particularly susceptible to its adverse counter-effects.
-In order to dispel any excess conceit that they might accumulate during the purification process, their status becomes similar to the status of the one being purified.
+Apparently, the kohanim who administer the treatment are particularly susceptible to its adverse counter-effects.
+In order to dispel any excess upliftedness that they might accumulate during the purification process, their status becomes equal to that of the one being purified.
 They are required to carry out the same steps as he, so that their ego is reset to zero.

-Feeling conceit before doing a good deed motivates us to do it.
-But, while performing the deed and following it through to completion, take the greatest care to avoid feeling smug, so that the self-confidence that was nurtured to motivate the act won’t effervesce into full-blown self-satisfaction.
+Feeling uplifted before doing a good deed motivates us to do it.
+Yet, while performing the deed and following it through to completion, we need to take the greatest care to avoid feeling smug.
+We should not allow the self-confidence that we nurtured to motivate the act to effervesce into full-blown self-satisfaction.
 At this stage, only humility and lowliness should be cultivated.
-Perhaps this is why Moses, the humblest of all men, fathomed the secret of the Red Heifer.
+Perhaps this is why only Moses, the humblest of all men, could fathom the secret of the Red Heifer.

 The Tenth Red Heifer

 There have only been nine Red Heifers in history so far.
 In the wilderness, Moses’ was the first, followed by eight more, “and the tenth will be made by the Mashiach, may he soon be revealed.”
 The tenth Red Heifer depends on revealing its secret and the profound rationale behind it.
 This revelation is related to the royal figure of Mashiach who will be even wiser than King Solomon.
-In his great wisdom, he will reveal the Red Heifer’s mystery.
+In his great wisdom, he will reveal the mystery of the Red Heifer.

-“Heifer” (פָּרָה) is pronounced “parah.”
-But, we might be more inclined to associate the Red Heifer’s vivid potency with its male counterpart, the ox.
-Indeed, until the advent of Mashiach, she remains the ultimate parah-d-ox…
+“Heifer” (פָּרָה) is pronounced parah.
+We might be more inclined to associate the Red Heifer’s vivid potency with its male counterpart, the ox.
+Indeed, until the advent of Mashiach, she remains the ultimate parah-d’ox.